Engaged professionals are better professionals. But how do you make them engaged and happy? We got 18 ways for you to achieve that.

 There you have it.

 Giving your employees tasks won’t cut it.
-Make your employees part of the bigger picture, it’ll make them happier, give them direction and add meaning to their work.
 Employees want to be involved.
-And they want to contribute.
 But in order to contribute, they need to know where the company is headed.
 Every task, even the seemingly futile ones, gets meaning when it’s part of a bigger goal.
+Make your employees part of the bigger picture.
+It’ll make them happier, will give them direction and add meaning to their work.
 That’s why you should involve your employees in your long-term plans and in your mission.

 Nowadays, employees expect an employer to offer more than just a stable income.
 They are looking at the values a company carries across, the office culture and meaning the work offers them as employees.
 They want to be part of an organization that matches their personality.
 But how can you achieve this?